-54. In the enhanced replenishment scenario, GEF-6 resources may also be used to leverage private and/or public finance by creating or contributing to piloting basin investment funds to prepare and finance SAP investments with GEF support focusing on enhancing and/or maintaining ecosystem services.
+54. GEF-6 resources may also be used to leverage private and/or public finance by creating or contributing to piloting basin investment funds to prepare and finance SAP investments with GEF support focusing on enhancing and/or maintaining ecosystem services.